LukeGrahamLandry/ForgedFabric/README.md

 - `ModelPredicateProviderRegistry#register` is renamed by forge
 - other multiplatform libraries used from common code need to have exactly the same method signatures for everything you use
 - would be interesting have something that runs before forge to find jars with fabric.mod.json files and generate mod.toml files, would also need to generate a class with the mod annotation
+- if another mod does the same clever trick with having the fabric api packages, they'll conflict

 ## Tips